skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 We've listened to every episode since the switch over to their current stats system (Oct 2017) and collected the numbers in order to present them in visual form.

-First, a breakdown of mobile aggregator apps:
+First, a breakdown of download share by mobile aggregator app:

 ---